 If PureVPN has issued and has Terms of Service that explicitly state that they do not collect and store the services of users of the service in log files, it has an obligation even if it collects to keep this information private.

-To access existing networks and websites censorship from oppressive regimes.
+For access to networks and websites that are censored by oppressive regimes.

 For communication with friends and family abroad